 As ever, the Pentagon continues awarding new defense contracts for advanced planes, tanks, ships, and more.
 But the gear of the future won’t look like Desert Storm.
 Artificial intelligence, solid-state lasers, next-generation robotics, and a menagerie of science fiction-sounding concepts will be hitting the very real battle and training field, hard.

 This is a time of great change and great opportunity in defense technology.
-The 3rd Annual Defense One Tech Summit will explore the next phase of military advancements.
-Top national security and tech journalists will sit down with leading tech thinkers in government, industry, academia, Silicon Valley, and more to discuss the game-changing tools of today, the capabilities and possibilities of tomorrow, and where the future of military tech is heading in 2018 and beyond.
+The 3rd Annual Defense One Tech Summit explored the next phase of military advancements.
+Top national security and tech journalists sat down with leading tech thinkers in government, industry, academia, Silicon Valley, and more to discuss the game-changing tools of today, the capabilities and possibilities of tomorrow, and where the future of military tech is heading in 2018 and beyond.